Last Updated on December 15, 2021

 Disclaimer: This site uses demographic data, email opt-ins, display advertising, and affiliate links.
+Revenue from our advertising and affiliate links goes back into our business and toward supporting communities affected by Hurricane Helene.
 Please visit our Disclosure and Privacy Policy pages for further explanation.

 There was once a time when women-owned businesses in Winston-Salem were overshadowed by the smoke-filled (and men-dominated) boardrooms of the city’s tobacco giants.
 Or so it would seem.

-Because for many of Winston-Salem’s years of existence, there have been plenty of women making change in the community, whether in business or education.
+Because for many of Winston-Salem‘s years of existence, there have been plenty of women making changes in the community, whether in business or education.
 Today, we recognize them as the “Winston Waymakers,” from the Moravians to today.

 These women are still changing the city and moving it through to a future so that women-owned businesses in Winston-Salem will have an equal place at the table.
 Here are a few stories of current and previous waymakers, starting at a time when Winston and Salem were two separate places.